Spockuto/blog/src/log_coffee/chapter_2.md

 Source: [Destructors](https://web.mit.edu/rust-lang_v1.25/arch/amd64_ubuntu1404/share/doc/rust/html/reference/destructors.html)

-<mark>Following the description of Destructor, since we don't have our own Drop implementation, it tries to drop the values `Leaf` and `SubTree` in the enum.
-However, the nested nature of the `enum` recursively places drop calls on the stack and hence causess the stack overflow</mark>
+<mark>Following the description of Destructor, since we don't have our Drop implementation, it tries to drop the values `Leaf` and `SubTree` in the enum.
+However, the nested nature of the `enum` recursively places drop calls on the stack and hence causes the stack overflow</mark>

 Finally an explanation, but how do we solve this?
-By implementing our own `Drop` implementation which isn't recursive in nature.
+By implementing our own `Drop` implementation which isn't recursive.

 ```rust
 impl Drop for Tree {